Product Design

 After implementing the new designs, the app saw:

-The team at Jubilee were undoubtedly experts in marketing and content creation, which gave the project a solid foundation to build upon, but most of the key stakeholders did not have experience bringing a technology product to market which made for a steep learning curve and communication to realistically set expectations.
+The team at Jubilee were undoubtedly experts in marketing and content creation, which gave the project a solid foundation to build upon, but most of the key stakeholders did not have experience bringing a technology product to market which made for a steep learning curve and required consistent communication to realistically set expectations.

 Stakeholders often had shifting priorities, requiring adaptability in design iterations.